kpiwko/jira-miner/README.md

 # JIRA Miner ![CI](https://github.com/kpiwko/jira-miner/workflows/CI/badge.svg) [![Coverage Status](https://coveralls.io/repos/github/kpiwko/jira-miner/badge.svg?branch=main)](https://coveralls.io/github/kpiwko/jira-miner?branch=main)

-A tool to gather data from JIRA and query them locally for better speed and more flexible query language than jql.
+A tool to gather data from JIRA and query them locally for better speed and more flexible query language than JQL.
 The tool stores entries available in JIRA locally in [Loki.js](http://lokijs.org) database in a file.
 This means the tool has no dependency but Node.js.

 ## Usage